bagnalla/solver-aided-stpa/README.md

+:warning: WARNING: This writeup needs to be updated to reflect recent changes. :warning:

 I've been toying around with a little proof-of-concept verifier for UCAs / control action constraints.
 It's based on a very high-level model of control systems, similar to how they're presented in the STPA